automationist/suno-api/README.md

 - `/api/get_aligned_lyrics`: Get list of timestamps for each word in the lyrics
 - `/api/clip`: Get clip information based on ID passed as query parameter `id`
 - `/api/concat`: Generate the whole song from extensions
+- `/api/download`: Download audio, video, or image files for a song
 ```

 You can also specify the cookies in the `Cookie` header of your request, overriding the default cookies in the `SUNO_COOKIE` environment variable.
 This comes in handy when, for example, you want to use multiple free accounts at the same time.